Academic Policies & Procedures

 - Other appropriate research skills that have been endorsed by the doctoral advisory committee and approved by the associate dean for graduate studies.
 Some examples of other appropriate skill areas are computer science, mathematics, and electronic techniques in physics.

 - Option II Reading proficiency in the selected foreign language and at least 5 credit hours from the research skill courses described below.
-Demonstration of reading proficiency is described in Option III.
 Possibilities under this option include:

 - Other appropriate research skills that have been endorsed by the doctoral advisory committee and approved by the executive associate dean.
 Some examples of other appropriate skill areas are computer science, mathematics, and electronic techniques in physics.

-- Option III Demonstrate reading proficiency in two languages or proficiency in depth (test or two courses) of one foreign language selected from French, German, or Russian.
-Permission may be sought to substitute another language for this requirement.
 International students will not be permitted to use their primary languages in meeting this requirement.
-Such students may, however, elect to present English proficiency as the foreign language, which requires a minimum TOEFL score of 550 on the paper-based test, or 213 on the computer-based test, or a 79 on the Internet-based test.
+Such students may, however, elect to present English proficiency as the foreign language, which requires a minimum TOEFL score of 550 on the paper-based test, or 213 on the computer-based test, or 80 on the Internet-based test.
 In addition, verification in English proficiency must be obtained from the Indiana University Center for English Language Training, Memorial Hall 330, (812) 855-6457.
-A special form requesting this action must be obtained from the School of Public Health - Bloomington Records Office, HPER 115.
+A special form requesting this action must be obtained from the School of Public Health - Bloomington records office, room 115.

 Frequently Asked Questions:

-Question: I completed HPER-T 591 Introduction to Statistics in Public Health.
+Question: I completed SPH-Q 501 Introduction to Statistics in Public Health.
 May I use this course as three of the nine required research skill course credits?

-Answer: No, HPER-T 591 is an entry-level statistics, and as such, it does not qualify as an acceptable research skill course.
-In fact, HPER-T 591 does not count anywhere on a doctoral student's course prescription.
+Answer: No, SPH-Q 501 is an entry-level statistics, and as such, it does not qualify as an acceptable research skill course.
+In fact, SPH-Q 501 does not count anywhere on a doctoral student's course prescription.

-Question: I completed HPER-T 590 Introduction to Research in Health, Kinesiology, and Recreation.
+Question: I completed SPH-X 590 Introduction to Research in Health, Kinesiology, and Recreation.
 May I use this course as three of the nine required research skill course credits?

-Answer: No, HPER-T 590 is not an acceptable research skill course.
-However, it may be used in a doctoral students elective credit area if a student's advisory committee determines that it belongs there.
+Answer: No, SPH-X 590 is not an acceptable research skill course.
+However, it may be used in the major, minor, or elective portions of doctoral students required course work if a student's advisory committee determines that it belongs there.

-Question: I meet the criteria for the research skill option III.
-Does this mean I don't have to take any statistics courses?
+Question: I meet the criteria for the research skill option II.
+Does this mean I only need to take two statistics courses?

-Answer: No, it simply means that you do not need to have statistics courses in your research skills area.
-If your advisory committee decides that you need statistics courses in preparation for your dissertation project, they will be prescribed as part of your electives or possibly a minor.
-In this case, the benefit to you would be that you may count the statistics courses as part of the ninety required credits for the Ph.D. degree.
+Answer: No, it simply means that you only need two statistics courses in your research skills area.
+If your advisory committee decides that you need additional statistics courses in preparation for your dissertation project, they will be prescribed as part of your electives or possibly a minor.